HKUDS/LightReasoner/README.md

 ## 📄 Abstract
 Large language models (LLMs) have demonstrated remarkable progress in reasoning, often through supervised fine-tuning (SFT).
 However, SFT is resource-intensive, relying on large curated datasets, rejection-sampled demonstrations, and uniform optimization across all tokens—even though only a fraction carry meaningful learning value.
 In this work, we explore a counterintuitive idea: can smaller language models teach larger language models by revealing high-value reasoning moments that reflect the latter's unique strength?
 We propose **LightReasoner**, a novel framework that leverages the behavioral divergence between a stronger *expert* model and a weaker *amateur* model.
-LightReasoner operates in two stages: (1) a *sampling stage* that pinpoints critical reasoning moments and constructs supervision examples capturing the expert's advantage through expert–amateur contrast, and (2) a fine-tuning stage that aligns the expert model with these distilled examples, amplifying its reasoning strengths.
-Across seven mathematical benchmarks, LightReasoner improves accuracy by up to 28.1%, while reducing time consumption by 90%, sampled problems by 80%, and tuned token usage by 99%, all without relying on ground-truth labels.
+LightReasoner operates in two stages: (1) a *sampling stage* that pinpoints critical reasoning moments and constructs supervision examples capturing the expert's advantage through expert–amateur contrast, and (2) a *fine-tuning stage* that aligns the expert model with these distilled examples, amplifying its reasoning strengths.
+Across 7 mathematical benchmarks, LightReasoner improves accuracy by up to 28.1%, while reducing time consumption by 90%, sampled problems by 80%, and tuned token usage by 99%, all without relying on ground-truth labels.
 By turning weaker SLMs into effective teaching signals, LightReasoner offers a scalable and resource-efficient approach for advancing LLM reasoning.